aimms/how-to/Articles/538/538-troubleshoot-academic-and-community-license.rst

 How to verify it?
 """"""""""""""""""""""

-The community license gets automatically extended if it has been used in the last 6 months before its expiy date, otherwise it expires.
+The community license gets automatically extended if it has been used in the last 6 months before its expiration date, otherwise it expires.
 If you are not sure please contact support@aimms.com so we can check that for you.

 Solution
 """"""""""